2016 Australian of the Year | Western Australia

 During her time in Sudan, Anne and her colleagues came under attack, but while others left, they courageously stayed behind to help the local residents.

-In Sierra Leone she spent 3 assignments battling on the frontline against the deadly Ebola virus and was among the first volunteers to assist.
+In Sierra Leone she spent three assignments battling on the frontline against the deadly Ebola virus and was among the first volunteers to assist.
 Every day she was taped into a personal protection suit, and while she might have looked inhuman in her all-white sterilised suit, thick rubber gloves and perspex goggles, Anne extended humanity with a simple touch and professional care that helped people understand they were not alone.

 Despite the death, fear and despair felt during the Ebola outbreak, Anne was a beacon of hope and continues the desperate fight to save the lives of people most in need.